philipp-ludersdorfer/getting-and-cleaning-data/CodeBook.md

 The dataset in "meandata.txt" is a tidy summary data set of the "Human Activity Recognition Using Smartphones Data Set" available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 In short, the data come from the accelerometer and gyroscope of smartphones which were worn by volunteers (N=30) performing different activities (see below).
 For a full description of the experiment and data see link above.

-### Variables included in meandata.txt :
+### Variables included in meandata.txt:

-The first two columns of the dataset are factors identifying subject and activity:
+The first two columns (= variables) of the dataset are factors identifying subject and performed activity:

 - subjectID: Subject identifier.
 The range is from 1 to 30.
 - activity: Activity performed by the subject.
 6 levels: walking, walking upstairs, walking downstairs, standing, siting, laying.

-The remaining 66 columns represent the means and the standard deviations for the following time- and frequency domain features included in the original data set (-XYZ is used to denote 3 separate columns for X, Y, and Z direction):
+The remaining 66 columns represent the means and the standard deviations for the following time- and frequency domain features included in the original data set (-XYZ is used to denote variables for which 3 separate columns exist corresponding to the X, Y, and Z direction):

 Time-domain features (prefix 't') include:
 - tBodyAcc-XYZ